jack-galileo04/retirement-report/README.md

 │   ├── Raw Data/             # Raw data from sources

-│   └── Processed Data/         # Transformed and output data

-├── Scripts/                 # Scripts used for the project
+├── Scripts/                 # Scripts used for demographic and economic modelling

+├── Queries/                 # Queries used for the data modelling

 ├── .gitignore

-├── Retirement Report.pbix                 # Not in repository due to file size.

 └── README.md